How Toyota’s LMP1 reject became a formidable force

 “I had a Super Formula test after that [deputising for the absent TOM’S drivers], I had a good test, I was fastest overall, and that year I won SUPER GT.
 That was tough for me, but it made me take a step mentally and everything.
 It was a good experience, actually.”

 That year, 2017, was co-incidentally the start of the Hirakawa-Cassidy alliance in SUPER GT.
-In 2015 and ’16, Hirakawa had been partnered by Andrea Caldarelli, but when the Italian was moved across to join Team LeMans, sophomore driver Cassidy made the move across from the #36 TOM’S car to join Hirakawa in the #37, where the pair have remained since.
+In 2016, Hirakawa had been partnered by James Rossiter following a season sharing driving duties with Andrea Caldarelli, before sophomore driver Cassidy made the move across from the #36 TOM’S car to join Hirakawa in the #37, where the pair have remained since.

 The partnership got off to a good start with victory in the very first race of the year at Okayama, which also marked the debut for the Lexus LC500.
 Another win followed later in the year at Thailand, which helped Hirakawa and Cassidy stave off a late charge by Nissan duo Matsuda and Quintarelli and win the title by two points.